steve-chavez/postgrest-sessions-example/app.sql.md

 The trigger function returns a record that will be used instead of `new`.

+The `begin` and `end` keywords have nothing to do with transactions, they are just special `plpgsql` syntax.
+There is also an optional `declare` section that can be used before `begin` to declare variables, as we will see later.

 The trigger we defined here will fire on any change of the `password` field and make sure that only salted and hashed passwords are saved in the database.